yi-json/carapace/README.md

             * We renamed the machine inside the container, but your actual VM is still called `rusty-box`
         4. Type exit to leave.

+### Phase 2: Improving the Security by Adding Jail
 Right now, our container feels safe, but it has a massive security hole.

 When we run `ls /home/ubuntu`, we still see our project files and everything on our host machine